 - age range – so health officials can prioritise cases for contact tracing, if needed

-If you are under 16 years of age, your parent, guardian or carer will need to consent to the collection of your registration information and contact data.
+If you are under 16 years of age, or under the care of a guardian or carer, then your parent, guardian or carer will need to consent to the collection of your registration information and contact data.

-An encrypted user ID will be created every 2 hours.
-This will be logged in the National COVIDSafe data store (data store), operated by the Digital Transformation Agency, in case you need to be identified for contact tracing.
+The encrypted user ID will be created every 7 days.
+This will be logged in the National COVIDSafe Data Store (data store) in case you need to be identified for contact tracing.

-No location data (data that could be used to track your movements) will be collected at any time.
+Location data (data that could be used to track your movements) will not be collected at any time.
 No user will be able to see the contact data stored on their device as it will be encrypted.
 Any attempt to decrypt contact data is an offence.
 Contact data stored on a device will be automatically deleted after 21 days.

-We cannot access any contact data stored on a device, or share this with health officials, unless and until a COVIDSafe user consents to upload the data to the data store.
+We cannot access any contact data stored on a device, or share this with health officials, unless and until a COVIDSafe user, or their parent, guardian or carer, consents to upload the data to the data store.